 AN INTRODUCTION TO ETCHING & CHAMPLEVÉ ENAMELLING: OUR NEXT WORKSHOP...

 Tutor: Barbara Ryman- Enamel Artist, Jeweller & Teacher over 40 years of professional experience

 When: Etching: March 3, 4 & 5, 2018

 Where: Studio 303, Leichhardt

 Cost: $885 plus an extra cost of approx. $135 - $145 for silver, brooch units & enamels (supplied in the workshop).
-A tool and equipment list supplied on request and on enrolment.
+A tool and equipment list supplied shortly.